Ayaanshaikh20/PRT/README.md

 # Feedback App
-A simple app where users can add their feedback.
+A simple app where users can add and view all feedbacks.

 ---

 ## 🛠 Features
-- Add feedback (name, email, feedbacl)
+- Add feedback (name, email, feedback)
 - View all feedbacks
 - Responsive frontend using React and Tailwind CSS
 - Backend using Node.js, Express, and local MongoDB compass